Javon McKinley: Detroit Lions

-McKinley signed with the Detroit Lions as an undrafted free agent after the 2021 NFL Draft.
+McKinley signed with the Detroit Lions as an undrafted free agent after the 2021 NFL draft.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Lions on January 10, 2022.
 He was waived on May 12, 2022.

 Pittsburgh Steelers

 On August 1, 2022, he signed a one-year contract with the Pittsburgh Steelers.
 On August 11, 2022, he was waived/injured.
 He cleared waivers and was placed on injured reserve the next day.
-On August 16, 2022, he was waived with an injury settlement.
+On August 16, he was waived with an injury settlement.

+On December 2, 2022, the Denver Broncos hosted McKinley for a workout alongside Joshua Dobbs, Malik Taylor, and Connor Wedington.